kyma-project/kyma/docs/monitoring/08-01-observe-application-metrics.md

 type: Tutorials
 ---

-This tutorial shows how you can check the list and changing values of all metrics exposed by a sample Go service by redirecting the metrics to a localhost and the default Prometheus server port.
+This tutorial shows how you can check the list and changing values of all metrics exposed by a sample Go service by redirecting the metrics port and the default Prometheus server port to a localhost.

 This tutorial uses the [`monitoring-custom-metrics`](https://github.com/kyma-project/examples/tree/master/monitoring-custom-metrics) example and one of its services named `sample-metrics-8081`.
 The service exposes its metrics on the standard `/metrics` endpoint that is available under port `8081`.
 You deploy the service (`deployment.yaml`) along with the ServiceMonitor custom resource (`service-monitor.yaml`) that instructs Prometheus to scrape metrics:
 - From the service with the `k8s-app: metrics` label